reed-college/etrieve_content_api/README.md

 # EtrieveContentApi

 Ruby wrapper for accessing the Etrieve Content API.
-Document retrieval is supported.
-Writes may be supported in a future version.
+Document metadata and content retrieval is currently supported.
+Document writes may be supported in a future version.

 ## Installation